cloudsimplus/cloudsimplus/README.md

 - [Implementation of the Completely Fair Scheduler](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/LinuxCompletelyFairSchedulerExample.java) used in recent version of the Linux Kernel.
 - Simpler constructors to instantiate simulation objects, making it less confusing to use the framework.
 It applies the Convention over Configuration principle (CoC) to ask just mandatory parameters when instantiating objects (see issue #30 for more details).
 - Throughout documentation update, improvement and extension.
-- Improved class hierarchy, modules and package structure that is easier to understand.
+- Improved class hierarchy, modules and package structure that is easier to understand and follows the Separation of Concerns principle (SoC).
 - As it is usual to extend framework classes to provide some specific behaviours for your simulations, you will find a totally refactored code that follows clean code programming, [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and several other software engineering principles and practices.
 By this way, it will be far easier to understand the code and implement the feature you want.
 - Integration Tests to increase framework accuracy by testing entire simulation scenarios.
 - Updated to Java 8, making extensive use of [Lambda Expressions](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Lambda-QuickStart/index.html) and [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html) to improve efficiency and provide a cleaner and easier-to-maintain code.